johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-03-03-npmx-with-a-little-help-from-my-friends/index.md

 ## What happened Nuxt?

 Little pun there 😅.
-Given Daniel is the lead maintainer of Nuxt, it entirely made sense he would use that for the npm rewrite.
+Given Daniel is the lead maintainer of Nuxt, it entirely made sense he would use that for the npm browser registry.

 I was interested, but I wasn't sure whether I'd make any contributions myself; given my web background is mostly React.
 Also, life was and is quite full in other ways.